Organics - food and garden waste

 - Twigs and branches under 100mm in diameter

-Caddy liners are available free of charge from Council's Waste Facilities.
+Caddy liners are available free of charge from Council's Customer Service Centres, Visitor Information Centres (Inverloch, Cowes, Newhaven) and Waste Facilities (excluding Cowes Recycle Bank).

 Alternatively, newspapers can be used in the kitchen caddy or you can put food waste straight into your Organics Bin, there is no requirement for it to be wrapped.

-Some local supermarkets do stock a range of compostable bags, these are not accepted in kerbside Organics Bins unless they are the same bright green colour and carry the Australian standard code AS4736.
+Some local supermarkets do stock a range of compostable bags - these are not accepted in Council's kerbside Organics Bins unless they are the same bright green colour as Council-supplied caddy liners and carry the Australian standard code AS4736.

 The Organics bin was introduced because food and garden waste made up the majority - up to 61 per cent - of the average household’s garbage bin waste.
 By collecting food and garden waste, we are diverting kitchen organics from landfill while also giving people a disposal option for garden waste.
 This means less waste will go to landfill, extending the life of our current landfill, all while reducing greenhouse gases and leachate into the environment.